F1rst-Unicorn/stocks/manual/admin/server-installation.md

 ## Ansible Installation

 To automatically deploy the server to a fresh machine the ansible playbook in deploy-server/deploy.yml can be used.
-However, this is tight to certain constraints, since the playbook assumes a clean machine.
+However, this is bound to certain constraints, since the playbook assumes a clean machine.
 You should not use the playbook if one of the following holds: